 - The Skills of Seeking vs the Skills of Loving

 - Love Is A Choice

-Episode Introduction: Change Your Search for Love
+A Simple Question That Will Change Your Search for Love

 There’s one question we can ask ourselves that will change our intimacy lives in powerful and wonderful ways.
 Stay tuned to the deeper dating podcast, and I’ll teach you what that question is.